awsdocs/aws-ruby-developer-guide/doc_source/sns-recipes.rst

 .. _aws-ruby-sdk-sns-recipe-create-subscription:

-Creating a new Subscription in a Topic
+Creating a Subscription in a Topic
 ======================================

-The following example creates a subscription for the topic with the ARN :code:`arn:aws:sns:us-west-2:123456789:MyGroovyTopic` for a user with the email address :code:`MyGroovyUser@MyGroovy.com` in the region :code:`us-west-2` and displays the resulting ARN.
+The following example creates a subscription for the topic with the ARN :code:`arn:aws:sns:us-west-2:123456789:MyGroovyTopic` for a user who has the email address :code:`MyGroovyUser@MyGroovy.com` in the :code:`us-west-2` region, and displays the resulting ARN.
-Note that initially the ARN value is pending confirmation.
-Once the user has confirmed their email address, this value becomes a true ARN.
+Initially the ARN value is pending confirmation.
+When the user confirms their email address, this value becomes a true ARN.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/sns/
    :lines: 13-